A Measure of Predictive Sharpness for Probabilistic Models: Formulas for Analysis in the Rearranged Space

 To compute the contribution of a specific region of the rearranged space to the total sharpness score, we use the mass-length decomposition.
 Let $[t_a, t_b] \subseteq [0, |\Omega|]$ be a subinterval of the rearranged domain.
 The normalized contribution of this region to the overall sharpness score is given by:

-where $m(t) = \int_t^{|\Omega|} d_*(s)\, ds$ is the remaining mass, and $L(t) = |\Omega| - t$ is the remaining length.
+where $m(t) = \int_t^{|\Omega|} f^\uparrow(s)\, ds$ is the remaining mass, and $L(t) = |\Omega| - t$ is the remaining length.
 The contribution of a narrow sliver (e.g., one bin in a discretization) is given by:

-where $t_i$ is the location of the sliver and $\Delta t$ is its width.
+where $t_i$ is the placement of the sliver and $\Delta t$ is its width.

-In addition to computing contributions in the rearranged domain, it is also useful to evaluate the contribution of regions defined in the original outcome space.
-Let $A \subseteq \Omega$ be a measurable region, for example an interval or a rectangular region in multiple dimensions.
-The corresponding set of densities $\{ d(y) : y \in A \}$ can be mapped onto the rearranged space using the approach described above (S3.2.0.4) (equal densities contribute equally to the sharpness score, so any equal densities can be mapped to the same index).
-Denote by $T(A) \subseteq [0,|\Omega|]$ the set of rearranged indices associated with region $A$.
+In addition to computing contributions in the rearranged domain, we can also evaluate the contribution of regions defined in the original outcome space.
+Let $A \subseteq \Omega$ be a measurable region, for example an interval or a hyper-rectangular region in multiple dimensions.
+Under a discretization of $A$, each grid cell in $A$ is mapped to a rearranged index according to its density value, using the approach described above.
+Denote by $T(A)$ the resulting collection of rearranged indices associated with the cells in $A$ (with repeated indices allowed when multiple cells have the same density).
 Then the local contribution of $A$ to the sharpness score is computed as